Text with the words 'Auditory Processing Services' in blue on a black background.

 It is not diagnosed by schools or educators, although many schools recognise this issue in students.

-Amber Richards is a Clinical Audiologist based in Kingston, Tasmania specialising in auditory processing disorders and Tinnitus treatment.
+Amber Richards is an Audiologist based in Kingston, Tasmania specialising in auditory processing disorders and Tinnitus treatment.

 Amber has worked in the hearing industry for 20 years in adult and paediatric rehabilitation.